Check

 Constructor

-Check(name, description=None, component_data=None)
+Check(name, description=None, data=None)

 Creates a new check instance that can be used to make assertions about the component data.
 If the component data is not provided, it will be loaded automatically from the environment via LUNAR_BUNDLE_PATH